One Tool, Many Languages: Language-Parametric Transformation with Incremental Parametric Syntax: Introduction

 \subsection{Contributions}

 Overall, our paper introduces the following new ideas:

 \begin{itemize} \item We present the concept of \keyterm{parametric syntax}, which allows the user to define a family of representations specific to different languages, but source-to-source transformations that can run on many of them.
-We further present techniques for \keyterm{incremental parametric syntax}, which allows the user to achieve this with little work, given 3rd-party parsers and pretty-printers. \item We develop the concept of a \keyterm{sort injection}, which provides a typed and modular way to intermix language-specific and generic fragments. \item We present an algorithm for automatically converting a datatype into the sum-of-products representation, and present \packagename{comptrans}, a code-generation library for doing so. \end{itemize}
+We further present techniques for \keyterm{incremental parametric syntax}, which allows the user to achieve this with little work, given 3rd-party parsers and pretty-printers. \item We develop the concept of \keyterm{sort injections}, which modularly specify which edges may be in an AST, and hence provide a typed and modular way to intermix language-specific and generic fragments. \item We present an algorithm for automatically converting a data type into the sum-of-products representation and its implementation in the \packagename{comptrans} code-generation library. \end{itemize}

-We use these techniques, along with existing ones, to produce the following results.
+We use these ideas to produce the following results.

 \begin{itemize} \item We demonstrate using incremental parametric syntax to define a representation for C, Java, Python, JavaScript, and Lua.
-We show how we can define transformations that can run on all of them, including complicated transformations based on control-flow, yet still achieve results that are as readable as hand transformed code. \item We present the RWUS (Real World, Unchanged Semantics) suite, consisting of 50 programs across 5 languages randomly drawn from top Github projects, together with test suites thorough enough to detect any modification that changes program semantics. \item We present the results of a human study comparing the output of our transformations against hand-transformed code.
-Our transformations were identical to the hand-transformed code 20\% of the time, and, of the rest, human judges gave ours higher average scores for readability. \end{itemize}
+We show how we can define transformations that can run on all of them, including a realistic whole-program refactoring tool and complicated transformations based on control-flow, yet still achieve results that are as readable as hand transformed code. \item We present the results of a human study comparing the output of our transformations against hand-transformed code.
+These were identical 20\% of the time, and, of the rest, judges gave ours higher average scores for readability. \item We present the RWUS (Real World, Unchanged Semantics) suite, consisting of 50 programs across 5 languages randomly drawn from top GitHub projects, together with test suites thorough enough to detect almost any modification that changes program semantics. \item We present the IPT (``Interprocedural Plumbing Transformation'') tool, a whole-program refactoring for threading variables through chains of function calls, as in the Dropbox and Facebook stories.
+We show how we used \textsc{Cubix} to simultaneously build this tool for 5 languages.